 Under perjury law, not only must the speaker make a false statement, but the statement must be of such magnitude that it influences an official proceeding’s outcome.
-A false statement given under oath relating to a minor or an immaterial matter is not perjury, even though the statement could be deemed a lie, because perjury law is centered on protecting the credibility of official proceedings, and punishing everyone who makes a misstatement would be time-consuming and would not serve the purpose of upholding the integrity of legal processes.
+A false statement given under oath relating to a minor or an immaterial matter is not perjury, even though the statement could be deemed a lie, because perjury law is centered on protecting the credibility of official proceedings.
+Punishing everyone who makes a misstatement would be time-consuming and would not serve the purpose of upholding the integrity of legal processes.

-In this case, businessman Samuel Bronston was asked whether he had bank accounts in Swiss banks; he replied “no,” and when asked if he ever had any bank accounts there, he stated that the company had an account for six months in Zurich.
-The literal truth was that Bronston had had a personal Swiss bank account for five years.
-Bronston addressed his company’s assets, not his own.
-Technically his answer to the first question was true because he previously had held a Swiss bank account but at the time of questioning he did not.
+In this case, businessman Samuel Bronston was asked whether he currently had bank accounts in Swiss banks; he replied “no.” Then, when asked if he had ever had any bank accounts there, he stated that the company had had an account for six months in Zurich.
+The literal truth was that Bronston had had a personal Swiss bank account for five years, but Bronston addressed his company’s assets, not his own.
+Technically his answer to the first question was true because he previously had held a Swiss bank account, but at the time of questioning he did not.
 Later he was tried and convicted for perjury.